-Before the actual founding process begins, however, it must first be clarified which legal form is the most suitable for the founder.
-The decisive factor here is who will be the shareholder of the German company.
-There are other options for private individuals than for companies.
+Before the actual founding process begins, it must first be clarified which legal form is the most suitable.
+The decisive factor here is, who will be the shareholder of the German company.
+There are different options for private owners than for companies.

-If the British company only wants to open a subsidiary in Germany, then there are two possibilities.
-One can open an independent subsidiary (“selbständige Zweigniederlassung”) or a dependent subsidiary (“unselbständige Zweigniederlassung” or “Betriebsstätte”).
-If however, one wishes to form an independent German organization, then one can choose between various legal forms.
+However, does the British company prefer founding a German legal entity, various legal forms are possible.
 The most common legal form is the “GmbH”.
-The bigger “AG” is not an option for most small to medium sized British companies because its foundation costs and the running costs are much higher compared to a GmbH.
-For the UG, only a share capital of one euro is required, which on the one hand represents a low entry hurdle, but on the other hand has contributed to an extremely poor image of the UG, which is why INDIPA does not support the establishment of a UG.
+The bigger “AG” is for most SMEs not an option, due to its high foundation costs and also the running costs are much higher compared to a GmbH.
+For the UG, the minimum capital is one euro only.
+This on the one hand represents a low entry hurdle, but on the other hand has contributed to an extremely poor image of the UG, which is why INDIPA does not support the establishment of a UG.

 The sole proprietorship must be registered in the town where it has its place of business.
 As the sole proprietorship is directly linked to the business owner, they should genuinely carry out their business at the registered office and should be mainly on-site there.
-It is not necessary to register in the Company Registry, but it is possible.
-In this case, the company name would be supplemented with “e.K.” (“eingetragener Kaufmann”/registered sole trader) .
+No obligation exists to enter the sole proprietorship in the trade register, however, it is possible.
+In case of registration, the company name would be supplemented with “e.K.” (“eingetragener Kaufmann”/registered sole trader) .
 This gives a reliable and professional impression.